Expenses when I sell a villa in Marbella, Benahavis, Estepona

-Which are the expenses that I will face when selling a home in Spain?
-The real estate agency’s fees and the state and municipal taxes levied on the sale of a home.
+Which are the expenses that I will face when I sell a villa in Marbella, Benahavis, Estepona…?
+The real estate agency fees and the state and municipal taxes paid on the sale of a home.

 In summary, when buying a second-hand home in Spain, the taxes payable are as follows: